Slow Cooker Beef Stew

 Bone Broth or Stock

-You can use bone broth or stock for this recipe.
-I use two organic beef stock cubes dissolved in boiling water for this recipe.
 Just make sure you check the ingredients label on any store bought stock, if you want this recipe to remain gluten and dairy free.

 Beef

-I used 500g of diced Irish beef chunks for this recipe.
+I used 500g (1lb) of diced Irish beef chunks for this recipe.
 This cut of beef is also referred to as stewing steak, braising steak, chuck, skirt, leg or flank.

 A lot of recipes will tell you to seal the beef by gently frying it in oil beforehand, but I just add it straight into the slow cooker raw and let it cook along with the other ingredients.
 This saves having to use another pan and I personally can’t tell the difference in the taste.